Grammar Coach: Mastering the Present Indefinite Tense

 • Example: He believes in hard work.

-Read Also More: 35 Other Ways to Say Farewell Message of Colleagues
+Read Also More: 35 Other Ways to Say "Thank You for Your Support"

 Structure of the Present Indefinite Tense